See

 Pre-stasis

-184D growing in M87A+X were transduced with hTERT.
+184D growing in M87A+X were transduced with hTERT and showed non-clonal immortalization.

 Selected